TNO-S3/WuppieFuzz/tutorial/CORPUS.md

 # WuppieFuzz Corpus YAML Format Documentation

 This document describes the structure and semantics of the YAML corpus (and crash) files used by WuppieFuzz.
 Each file represents one "input", and contains a sequence of HTTP requests, including methods, paths, parameters, and bodies.
-The format enables the fuzzer to reconstruct requests and parameters, including references to earlier responses.
+The format enables the fuzzer to reconstruct requests and parameters, including references to earlier requests and responses.

 ## Top-Level Structure